 The Email Marketing Software Comparison – The Final Verdict

-When choosing which email marketing company to sign up to, it’s important to think about your needs, not just now but into the near future.
+When choosing which email marketing company to sign up to, it's important to think about what you need to take your business to the next level, not just now but into the near future.

 While you maybe be a newbie to making money online and while may only have a few email subscribers now and could perhaps get away with using the basic, free service from MailChimp, I'm not sure that you’d be happy with their prices and service as you grow.

 This is ultimately why I decided to switch from MailChimp and take AWeber up on their 30 day free trial.